02 February 2017

 A breakdown in winter can affect the students' health by leaving the school cold, inviting sickness into the classroom.
 The older boilers are and the less maintenance they receive, the more energy they require to operate.

 We would like to share with you an experience we had with Otahuhu Primary School where the school tried to convert an old coal boiler to a gas boiler, which was not and cost effective result for the school.
-The story can be found on our website here.

 Coal-fired boilers provide challenges around cost, emissions, storage and Health & Safety.
-If you're keen to upgrade let's talk!
+If you're keen to upgrade your boiler let's talk!
 If you are connected to the natural gas network, or can easily be connected, we recommend a natural gas fired boiler; if a gas connection is unavailable LPG is the next best option, or diesel.
 Gas, in our experience, is the most attractive; it’s clean, tidy and cost effective.
 For small to medium schools, boilers can be wall-hung; for larger schools, floor-mounted boilers may be needed.

 We work with schools all over the top half of the North Island and have excellent working relationships with them.
 Our dedicated staff work hard to make sure the right make and model of boiler is recommended, and will help to tailor a service plan to suit your needs.